 3. Students are prohibited from congregating in areas that are not supervised, i.e., stairwells, ramp area near the technology department, etc.

 4. Students are prohibited from entering unauthorized areas in the building.
 Unauthorized areas in the building include, but is not limited to, entering classrooms before and after school that are unsupervised.
-Students who arrive before the start of the school day should remain in openly supervised areas, (i.e. Crossroads, Cafeterias, Hall Areas, etc.)
+Students who arrive before the start of the school day shall remain in openly supervised areas, (i.e. Crossroads, Cafeterias, Hall Areas, etc.)

 5. Physical displays of affection are inappropriate in school.

 6. Cafeterias are expected to be pleasant environments for eating or studying.
 Students may choose which cafeteria they wish to use but must conduct themselves therein in an orderly manner.
 Glass bottles are not allowed in the buildings or on school property.